MRCpy.AMRC

 predict(X)[source]

-Predicts classes for new instances using a fitted model.
+Predict the class for a new instance using the fitted model.

-Returns the predicted classes for the given instances in X using the probabilities given by the function predict_proba.
+Returns the predicted class for the given instance in X using the probabilities given by the function predict_proba.

-Test instance for to predict by the AMRC model.
+Test instance to predict by the AMRC model.

 y_predint